arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 [EXERCISE] what is the first number printed by the loop above? what is the last? verify by running...

 A `continue` statement will cause the loop to start iteration again from the beginning of the loop body if the loop condition is still `true`.
+In other words, the `continue` statement ends the current iteration, but allows the loop to continue onto the next iteration.

 ```java
 int i = 0;